Understanding Cell Phone Technology: Antennas

 These ideas about cell phone antennas only scratch the surface of antenna design.
 In general, engineers talk about antenna parameters like gain and polarization.
 Antenna gain describes how much better an antenna receives a signal in specific directions than others.
 Antenna polarization describes how the electric field corresponding to the antenna’s transmitted signal is oriented.
 It can be oriented vertically, horizontally, at an angle, or even circularly!
 Transmitting and receiving antennas reduce the noise on their communications channel by aligning their polarizations.

 One thing engineers struggle with is bringing together the theory with the reality.
-For example, there is a model that says the power density PD of the signal at a distance R away from a radiating antenna with gain Gas:
+For example, there is a model that says the power density PD of the signal at a distance R away from a radiating antenna with gain GT as:

 PD = PT GT / 4πR2.